Robert Bagg

-Robert Bagg (born 1935, New Jersey) is an American poet and translator.
-He has published several volumes of poetry and has authored critical studies of Sappho and Catullus.
-He graduated from Amherst College in 1957, received an M.A. from the University of Connecticut in 1961 and a Ph.D. from the same institution in 1965.
+Robert Ely Bagg (September 21, 1935 – April 9, 2026) was an American poet and translator.
+He published several volumes of poetry authored critical studies of Sappho and Catullus.
+He graduated from Amherst College in 1957, and received an M.A. and PhD from the University of Connecticut in 1961 and 1965, respectively.
+In 1961, Bagg's collection of poetry titled Madonna of the Cello was a finalist for the Pulitzer Prize for Poetry and National Book Award.

-In addition to his other literary work, Bagg taught English at the University of Massachusetts Amherst (1965–1996), serving as Department Chair (1986–92).
+In addition to his other literary work, Bagg taught English at the University of Massachusetts Amherst (1965–1996), and served as Chair of the English Department from 1986 to 1992.

+Background

+Bagg was born in New Jersey on September 21, 1935, and grew up in Millburn.
+Bagg graduated with a B.A. from Amherst College in 1957, his father's alma mater.
+There, he studied under the American poet James Merrill.
+Bagg went on to attend classes at Harvard University in 1960 before earning a PhD from the University of Connecticut.

+Bagg died at his home in Worthington, Massachusetts, on April 9, 2026, at the age of 90.